Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Introduction

-Theoretical progress on the strong-\(CP\) problem is limited by the fact that the QCD vacuum is intrinsically nonperturbative and difficult to treat with conventional techniques.
-Conventional lattice methods struggle with real-time dynamics and \(\theta\)-dependence, while analytical techniques rely on approximations.
-Quantum simulation provides a complementary route: instead of performing numerical sampling, one implements a controllable quantum system whose Hilbert space directly encodes the gauge theory and then measures how its vacuum responds to a \(CP\)-violating background.
-The \((1{+}1)\)-dimensional Schwinger model retains essential features such as confinement and topological vacuum sectors, yet is sufficiently simple to be mapped to a small number of qubits and executed on near-term hardware.
+Progress on the strong-$CP$ problem is fundamentally limited by the intrinsically nonperturbative nature of the QCD vacuum.
+Conventional lattice approaches encounter severe challenges such as such as the sign problem~\cite{NAGATA2022103991} and topological freezing~\cite{ALLES1996107,Bonanno2024}, while analytical treatments necessarily rely on uncontrolled approximations.
+These limitations motivate alternative approaches.
+Quantum simulation~\cite{PRXQuantum.4.027001,PRXQuantum.5.037001,PRXQuantum.3.040316} provides a promising route by realizing a controllable quantum system whose Hilbert space directly encodes the gauge theory, allowing direct probing of vacuum responses to a $CP$-violating background.
+In this context, the $(1+1)$-dimensional Schwinger model offers an ideal testbed: it retains essential features such as confinement and topological vacuum sectors, yet remains sufficiently compact to be mapped onto a small number of qubits and implemented on near-term quantum hardware.
+Moreover, this model has been extensively explored in cold-atom quantum simulators \cite{PRXQuantum.3.040316,Zhang2025}, highlighting its experimental accessibility and positioning quantum simulation as a viable path forward for studying strong-$CP$ physics.

-In this work, we use this model to examine the microscopic origin of strong \(CP\) violation and its axionic restoration.
-We construct a qubit-encoded Schwinger model with a \(\theta\)-dependent electric sector, extend it to include a dynamical axion field, and prepare its vacuum using a feedback-driven quantum optimization algorithm (FALQON) \cite{PhysRevLett.129.250502}.
-By computing the ground-state energy as a function of \(\theta\), we first identify the displaced vacuum expected for \(CP\)-violating gauge theories and then demonstrate its relaxation toward \(\theta=0\) once the axion is activated.
-These results show that the Peccei-Quinn mechanism, the dynamical cancellation of \(CP\) violation, can be realized in controlled, few-qubit settings, suggesting a new avenue for probing topological gauge physics with quantum simulation.
+In this work, we use the $(1+1)$D Schwinger model to investigate the microscopic origin of strong $CP$ violation and its axionic resolution.
+We construct a qubit-encoded lattice gauge theory with a $\bar{\theta}$-dependent sector, extend it to include a dynamical axion field, and prepare its vacuum using a feedback-driven quantum optimization algorithm (FALQON)~\cite{PhysRevLett.129.250502,nguyen2025imaginary}.
+By evaluating the vacuum energy as a function of $\bar{\theta}$, we first characterize the $\bar{\theta}$-dependent vacuum structure in the absence of axions, including deviations induced by reduced dimensionality and finite-size effects.
+Upon coupling to a dynamical axion, the vacuum energy relaxes to a minimum at $\theta_{\rm eff}=0$ and becomes independent of $\bar{\theta}$.
+These results demonstrate that the PQ mechanism can be realized in controlled few-qubit quantum simulations, providing a direct route for probing topological gauge dynamics on quantum hardware.